 From the population numbers which we have been given, however, (it is always dangerous to take Rowling at her word on any issue that depends upon numbers), clearly, the majority of the human population of the Potterverse carries neither any discernible magical traits nor the Squib factor which suppresses them.
 These are the “true” Muggles who carry no magical traits at all.
 And they comprise, by far, the majority of the human species of that world.

 Now, back in 2003; at the point that I hammered out my original theory, I wasn’t reasoning from the postulation that there was a legitimate “Squib" gene.
-I did later include the fairly lengthy digression from Jehnt above, who had laid out that theory, but I didn’t ascribe to it myself, since it seemed to me that if there really was such a thing, Squibs would be far more common than they are.
+I did later include a fairly lengthy digression from a LiveJournalist named Jehnt, who had laid out that theory, but I didn’t ascribe to it myself, since it seemed to me that if there really was such a thing, Squibs would be far more common than they are.

 But now I’m beginning to suspect that by taking Rowling at her word, we may all have been in the habit of looking at the whole issue back-to-front.